ORCID QR ID:

 FEATURED NONREFERRED ARTICLES, WRITINGS, COMMENTARIES AND PUBLIC WORKS

-Available through Impact Ethics, Mindful Nature, The Yale Journal for Humanities in Medicine, HuffPost, Hippo Reads, Kirwan Institute for The Study of Race and Ethnicity (Ohio State).
+Available through Impact Ethics, Mindful Nature, The Yale Journal for Humanities in Medicine, HuffPost, Medium, Hippo Reads, Kirwan Institute for The Study of Race and Ethnicity (Ohio State).

 FULL CV AVAILABLE UPON REQUEST.
 8